bloomrani/CODEFLOW2026-Code_Blooded-Kuber/README.md

 To guarantee zero latency, prevent cold-start delays, and ensure the judges experience the app flawlessly during the review period, **our FastAPI backend is currently hosted on a dedicated local machine and securely tunneled to the public internet using ngrok.** This allows the Flutter frontend to communicate seamlessly with our heavy ML models in real-time.

 ---
+# 🌐 Landing Page & Distribution Architecture

+To provide a seamless experience for end-users and judges alike, KUBER utilizes a decoupled distribution model managed via a central, high-performance landing page.

+* **Landing Page Hosting:** Hosted on **Vercel Edge Networks** for instant loading times and global availability.
+* **Web App Gateway:** Features an "Open in Browser" option that routes users directly to our production Single Page Application (SPA), securely deployed on **Firebase Hosting**.
+* **Android Distribution:** Features a "Download Now" button built with an automated bypass script that links directly to our Google Drive storage node.
+This ensures that the production-ready **Android Package (APK)** begins downloading instantly to mobile devices without hitting complex browser preview walls or access restrictions.

+This architecture completely isolates heavy data processing from user onboarding, ensuring a high-availability, zero-friction setup.
 ---
 # 🎡 FROM PDF & CSV FILE TO INSIGHTS IN FIVE STEPS
 ```mermaid